About CSS variables in themes

 - Tailwind 3.4 Theme

-Material 3, Fluent 2, Bootstrap 5.3 and Tailwind 3.4 themes have been introduced across all EJ2 Controls, featuring both light
+Material 3, Fluent 2, Bootstrap 5.3, and Tailwind 3.4 themes are supported across all EJ2 controls.
+Each of these themes includes both light

 and dark

-Below are examples of how CSS variables can be defined for these themes:
+Below are examples showing how CSS variables are defined in each theme:

 /* rgb() values of material3 theme */